gbv/ssso/ssso.md

                                dcterms:hasPart / dcterms:partOf
 ```

 This ontology does not make any assumptions about types of services.
-Examples
-of services include buying a product from a shop, lending a book from a
+To define
-library, participating in a performance etc. To define service types, define a
-subclass of [Service](#service).
-The class [TimeTravel](#timetravel) is
+service types, define a subclass of [ServiceEvent].
+The class [TimeTravel] is
 included in SSSO as artifical example of a service type.

 # Classes

-## Service
+## ServiceEvent

+[ServiceEvent]: #ServiceEvent

+A service event is an activity that takes places during a specific time.
+The
+event can be connected to one or more [ServiceProvider] with property
+[providedBy] and to one or more [ServiceConsumer] with property [consumedBy].

-A service is an Event or activity.
-Several RDF ontologies have been proposed
+Several [related ontologies] have been proposed to model events or activities
-for such entities, maybe because ontology engineers cannot agree on semantics:

-* Dublin Core Metadata Terms
-* Event ontology
-* Provenance ontology
-* LODE ontology (Linking Open Descriptions of Events)
-* DOLCE+DnS Ultralite ontology
-* CIDOC-CRM expressed in OWL
-* Schema.org Ontology
-* NEPOMUK Calendar Ontology
+with suprisingly low interconnections.
+SSSO is agnostic to these ontologies, so

-An SSSO Service is subclass of all of them to make happy multiple communities.
+[ServiceEvent] is related to classes in all of them to make happy multiple
+communities.
+A [ServiceEvent] is further subclass of [schema:IndividualProduct]
+and [gr:Individual], which imply [schema:Product] and [gr:ProductOrService].
+Nevertheless, SSSO does not make any assumptions whether a [ServiceEvent] is
+actually sold or just provided for free.

-    ssso:Service a owl:Class ;
+    ssso:ServiceEvent a owl:Class ;
-        rdfs:label "Service" ;
+        rdfs:label "ServiceEvent" ;
         rdfs:subClassOf
             dctype:Event ,
             event:Event ,